How using germ-free toilets will save your life?

 • The same disinfectant could be used on flush, faucet, etc., before using them with hands.

-• After you are done, never ever forget to wash your hands thoroughly with soap and water (there is no substitute for it).
+• Once done, never ever forget to wash your hands thoroughly with soap and water (there is no substitute for it).
 Dry your hands using a tissue and then move out.
 It is essential to dry yourself, as wet surfaces/hands carry more infections than dry ones.
 Toilets usually have tissue papers and hand dryers for this purpose.
 To be on the safe side, carry with you a small handkerchief or hand towel for the same.
 It is good to sanitize your hands post that for double protection.
 However, you might want to choose a natural, non-alcoholic, and chemical-free sanitizer for this purpose.

 I think we all can guess a solution to our worries – #GetSterlocked.